ykk648/cv2box/cv_gears/README.md

 If you need circle or tree structure, just add more queue to queue_list.

+Linker support pass queue list to forward_func, which is useful for multi-output.

 #### multi-mode switch

 Default mode is multi-thread, which is most economical.